 In short, when writing a role for a star— especially an older star—think “character role” but write “lead.”

 A good role for a star should exhibit the whole panorama of human emotions: cruelty and compassion, tenderness and humor, self-restraint and impulsiveness, frustration and triumph, laughter and tears.
 The character may be restrained in the way he expresses these emotions or “over-thetop,” but the feelings should always be boiling below the surface.
 The characters must be passionate in pursuit of their goal.
 Characters who show courage do this not by being emotionless but by acting bravely or selflessly despite fear.
 The plot must provide the hero with enough challenges and conflicts to exhibit these emotions.
 That’s where knowing how to structure your script comes in.
 In the end, good story structure is even more important than dialogue in writing a great screenplay.
 Stars realize that it’s not just the role you write for them that determines the success of a movie, but also the story as a whole.
 So, learn your craft.

 Remember that even if your film’s protagonist is an anti-hero, he should have at least some admirable qualities and on some level the audience must be rooting for him to succeed.

 If you can write a great, sexy role—in the context of a great story—that a big movie star is dying to play, you may find your fledgling screenwriting career will explode (in a good way).

 Originally published in Script Magazine March/April 2004

 Writing a script to attract A-list actors is but one way to help your odds of selling your screenplay.
-Scott Myers of Go Into the Story has many more tips to help in his live webinar Wednesday, March 27th at 1:00PM PT.
+Scott Myers of Go Into the Story has many more tips to help in his on-demand webinar, Story Concepts that Sell